jbehave/jbehave-tutorial/etsy-selenium/groovy-pico/README.md

 ## Running the stories

-This will run the build and (after a minute or so) Firefox will open and test the etsy.com website:
+This will run the build and test the etsy.com website:

     mvn clean install